wso2/docs-is/en/docs/references/concepts/authentication/request-object.md

  claims and ignore the requested scopes.
 If the server cannot provide those essential claims, there will not be any failure or error message returning from the server.
-3. The claims like `nickname` it will act as a default claim and will be controlled by both requested scopes and the requested claims.
+3. The claims like `nickname` will act as default claims and will be controlled by both requested scopes and the requested claims.
 4. If the server cannot provide the requested essential claims, the server will return null for the specific claim and the flow will not